Graded Proof Gold Coins

 FAQs:

-A graded proof gold coin is produced using a specialized minting process that involves multiple strikes on highly polished planchets, resulting in a mirror-like background and frosted design details.
-After minting, these coins are evaluated and certified by independent grading services for their condition and authenticity, then encapsulated in tamper-evident holders.
-Regular bullion coins, by contrast, are typically struck once for mass production and are not graded for numismatic quality.
+A graded proof gold coin is produced using a specialized minting process that involves multiple strikes on highly polished planchets, resulting in sharp details and a mirror-like finish.
+After minting, these coins are evaluated and certified by independent grading services, such as PCGS or NGC, for their condition and authenticity.
+In contrast, regular bullion coins are typically struck once for mass production and are valued primarily for their gold content rather than their finish or collectibility.